JakubSochor/BoxCars/README.md

 # BoxCars Fine-Grained Recognition of Vehicles
-This is Keras+Tensorflow re-implementation of our method for fine-grained classification of vehicles decribed in **BoxCars: Improving Vehicle Fine-Grained Recognition using 3D Bounding Boxes in Traffic Surveillance**. **TODO ARXIV LINK**
+This is Keras+Tensorflow re-implementation of our method for fine-grained classification of vehicles decribed in **BoxCars: Improving Vehicle Fine-Grained Recognition using 3D Bounding Boxes in Traffic Surveillance**. [arXiv version](https://arxiv.org/abs/1703.00686).
 The numerical results are slightly different, but similar.
 This code is for **research only** purposes.
 If you use the code, please cite our paper:
 ```
-**TODO CITATION**
+@misc{Sochor2017,
+Author = {Jakub Sochor and Jakub Špaňhel and Adam Herout},
+Title = {BoxCars: Improving Vehicle Fine-Grained Recognition using 3D Bounding Boxes in Traffic Surveillance},
+Year = {2017},
+Eprint = {arXiv:1703.00686},
+}
 ```

 ## Installation